TIBHannover/climate-knowledge-graph/README.md

 Coordinator and lead, contact: Simon Worthington, [simon.worthington@tib.eu](mailto:simon.worthington@tib.eu).
 2025-02-11

-The project is to build a *‘*publishing’ knowledge graph for the UN [IPCC Assessment Reports](https://www.ipcc.ch/report/sixth-assessment-report-cycle/).
+The project is to build a ‘publishing’ knowledge graph for the UN [IPCC Assessment Reports](https://www.ipcc.ch/report/sixth-assessment-report-cycle/).
 The knowledge graph would be used for frictionless dissemination of the reports, and include:

 * cataloguing the literature corpora;
 * word search;